Scott Stofferahn

 Scott Stofferahn is a former member of the North Dakota State House of Representatives from 1982 to 1992.
 From 1993 to 2001 he was executive director of the North Dakota Farm Service Agency.

 Career

-Stofferahn is the Chief Executive Officer, Chief Financial Officer and Executive Vice President of Golden Growers Cooperative since October 15, 2012.
-Since March 2001, Mr. Stofferahn has worked as State Director for North Dakota Senate Senator Kent Conrad.
+Stofferahn is the chief executive officer, chief financial officer and executive vice president of Golden Growers Cooperative since October 15, 2012.
+Since March 2001, Mr. Stofferahn has worked as the state director for North Dakota Senate Senator Kent Conrad.

 Education

-He has a Bachelor of Science Degree from North Dakota State University.
+He has a Bachelor of Science degree from North Dakota State University.